 8. Check how often employees use email, then replace it with intranet chat.

 Email can be a powerful tool for communication, but there are better methods.
 Intranet chat, messaging, and commenting… they all facilitate instant employee communication.
 Your intranet can actually replace email for day-to-day conversation between coworkers.
 Analyze how your staff is currently using email.
-If you see a drop in messages … well … this may actually be a sign that your internal communication strategy is becoming more effective.
+If you see a drop in messages … well … this may actually be a sign that your internal communication tools are becoming more effective.
 If conversation on your intranet is up and email conversation is down, you’re in a good spot.